usdaud/algotradinglib.github.io/en/pedia/b/breakout_trading.md

 ### Volatility Breakout Strategy

 The volatility breakout strategy leverages market volatility to identify potential breakouts.
-Traders use indicators such as the Average True Range (ATR) or [Bollinger Bands](../b/bollinger_bands.md) to measure volatility and set entry points.
+Traders use indicators such as the [Average True Range](../a/average_true_range_(atr).md) (ATR) or [Bollinger Bands](../b/bollinger_bands.md) to measure volatility and set entry points.
 When the price moves beyond the predetermined volatility levels, traders enter trades, anticipating large price swings.

 ### News Breakout Strategy